CFQC-DT: News operation

-CFQC-DT broadcasts 27 hours of locally produced newscasts each week (with five hours each weekday, and one hour each on Saturdays and Sundays).
+As of September 15, 2023, CFQC-DT broadcasts 10 hours of news programming presented from CFQC's Saskatoon studios each week (two hours each weekday).
+An additional 24 hours of provincial news programming per week from CTV Regina is simulcast on CFQC.

 Alumni of CFQC's news department include Keith Morrison, who went on to become the weekend anchor of the CTV National News before joining NBC, and Don Wittman, who became a sports commentator for the CBC.
 Dawna Friesen, after a stint at CFQC, furthered her career in U.S. broadcast journalism before becoming anchor of the Global network's national newscast Global National in 2010.
-Natasha Staniszewski had a stint with CFQC from 2007 to 2009 is now a co-anchor for the late-night edition of SportsCentre on TSN.
+Natasha Staniszewski had a stint with CFQC from 2007 to 2009, became a co-anchor for the late-night edition of SportsCentre on TSN, and is now a media host for the CFL's Calgary Stampeders and the NHL's Calgary Flames.
 Jim McCrory worked for CFQC in various capacities from 1963 to his retirement in 2001; McCrory died in January 2012.
 One of the longest-serving alumni of the station was Greg Barnsley, who joined CFQC when it first went on the air in the 1950s and remained as a general-duties host and weather forecaster until his retirement in the mid-1990s.

-Newscaster Rob MacDonald was the longest-serving on-air personality, being part of CFQC from March 15, 1976 until his retirement on January 20, 2017.
+Newscaster Rob MacDonald was the longest-serving on-air personality, being part of CFQC from March 15, 1976, until his retirement on January 20, 2017.
 Sportscaster Kevin Waugh worked at the station for close to 40 years, prior to his election as a Member of Parliament for Saskatoon—Grasswood in the 2015 Canadian federal election.
 Waugh and Barnsley "flipped the switch" that officially transferred CFQC to digital broadcasts in 2011.
 With the retirement of Craig Wilson in early 2019, Jeff Rogstad is currently the longest serving on-air personality active at the station.